 The funds paid out to investors.
 These profits can be paid monthly, quarterly, or on a successful exit event.

-Due diligence is a group of tasks and processes for screening and evaluating property to satisfy lender underwriting requirements.
-Can include appraisals, surveys, inspections and title work.
+Due diligence is a group of tasks and processes for screening and evaluating the property to satisfy lender underwriting requirements.
+Can include appraisals, surveys, inspections, and title work.

 Earnest Money Deposit

 Earnest money is placed into escrow by the buyer of an apartment building as a deposit to show their commitment to execute on the purchase contract.
 EM is credited toward the purchase at closing.